Skip to content

 • Telling children and young people about a suicide

-• Other people's reactions
+• Other people's reactions to the news of suicide

-• Family dynamics
+• Family dynamics after a suicide

-• The press and other media involvement
+• The press and other media involvement with a suicide

-• Police involvement
+• Police involvement after a suicide

-• Practical matters
+• Practical matters after a suicide

-• The funeral, inquest, burial or cremation
+• The inquest, funeral, and burial or cremation

 • The funeral or commemoration

-• The inquest
+• The inquest after a suicide

-• Reactions to the verdict
+• Reactions to the verdict of an inquest

 • Sources of help

-• Informal support - Family and friends
+• Informal support from family and friends

 • Help and support from professionals

-• Self-help groups, conferences and helplines
+• Self-help groups, conferences, and helplines

 • Help from Cruse Bereavement Care

-• Help and information through the internet
+• Help and information from online resources

-• Coping with grief and keeping memories alive
+• Coping with grief and keeping memories alive after a suicide

-• Support for children and young people
+• Support for children and young people after a suicide

 • Life now and a message to others